right-track/right-track-core/README.md

 Query a **Right Track Database** to get data.

 Note: the _query_ functions of this module require a _RightTrackDB_ object as a parameter.
-This class is an SQLite wrapper class that provides the actual SQLite functionality.
+This Class is a SQLite wrapper class that provides the actual SQLite functionality.
 The **right-track-db-sqlite3** module provides this functionality using the [node-sqlite3](https://github.com/mapbox/node-sqlite3) module.